Apollo Router quickstart

 tar -xf path/to/file.tar.gz --strip-components=1

-You can now try running the Apollo Router from your project's root directory with the following command:
+You can now run the Apollo Router from your project's root directory with the following command:

 If you do, you'll get the following output:

 This is because Apollo Router requires a supergraph schema and we aren't providing it one!
 Let's fix that.

 For this quickstart, we're using example Apollo-hosted subgraphs, along with an example supergraph schema that's composed from those subgraph schemas.